 Deriving inspiration from various locations of worship, Henriksen composes ten tone poems set around religious buildings, holy places, and abandoned ruins.
 Although the music does not carry any particular religious connotation, it nevertheless touches on moments of reflection, introspection, and even the sudden fear of the unknown.
 This exalted sound exudes haunting beauty, spiritual sensitivity, and apparitions of those that have already left.

 Another dazzling element of the album is the reminder of Henriksen’s distinctive soprano voice, which could be easily mistaken for that of a woman’s.
 It is particularly arresting on “Lament”, where it soars above falsetto range, resembling a flute-like melody with breathy overtones.
 If words did not contribute to the concept, one would easily draw an immediate parallel of tonal fluctuations between the trumpet and his voice.
-The moody pieces at times enter a shadow territory of dark ambiance (just as I like it), evoking specters, phantoms and ghosts of temples, churches and mosques, indubitably carrying the history, magnetism and energy of human praise, solitude and angst among these sacred places of worship.
+The moody pieces at times enter a shadow territory of dark ambiance (just as I like it), evoking spectres, phantoms and ghosts of temples, churches and mosques, indubitably carrying the history, magnetism and energy of human praise, solitude and angst among these sacred places of worship.

 The recording features additional appearances and samples from Jan Bang, Eivind Aarset and The Norwegian Wind Ensemble, most notable of which is the charming singing by Erik Honoré, on the very last track, titled “Shelter From The Storm”.
 Places of Worship is highly recommended for fans of Miles Davis, Jon Hassell, David Sylvian, Triosk and Fennesz.
 Be sure to also check out Henriksen’s past releases, Sakuteiki (2001), Chiaroscuro (2004), and Strjon (2007), all available directly from Rune Grammofon.
-For a quick tour of the label, track down the limited edition 4×10″ box set of favorite various selections celebrating 150 releases by the label, titled Sailing To Byzantium.
+For a quick tour of the label, track down the limited edition 4×10″ box set of favourite various selections celebrating 150 releases by the label, titled Sailing To Byzantium.

 Words by HC